What does food mean to you?

 5. Kolo Mee

-Although Kolo Mee is originally a non-halal dish, the halal version can also be found in Sarawak.
-Beef is used instead of pork.
+Although Kolo Mee is originally a non-halal dish, you can find a halal version that uses beef instead of pork in Sarawak.
 It doesn’t taste like the non-halal version, but I find it very appetising, too!

 6. Nasi Paprik

-My friends from all around the world who tried this dish said they loved it.
+My friends from all around the world who have tried this dish love it.
 You should’ve seen their clean empty plates!

 7. Char Kway Teow

 The name of the dish literally means ‘stir-fried ricecake strips’.
-It’s a delicacy popularly served all around Malaysia, which can also be found in Brunei, Indonesia and Singapore.
+It is a popular dish in Malaysia.
+You can also find it in Brunei, Indonesia and Singapore.
 For many Malaysians and Singaporeans, Char Kway Teow is considered as a national dish and an all-time favourite.

 Char Kway Teow is a dish that features stir-fried flat rice noodles mixed with shrimps, cockles, eggs, bean sprouts, soy sauce and spring onions.
-A highly-heated Chinese wok is used to prepare the dish, and while it’s being cooked, you can usually see a long queue of people waiting for their orders.
-It’s a typical situation to be in when you buy your Char Kway Teow from the streets.
-Hey, the best ones are usually the ones sold by the roadside!
+The dish is cooked in a highly-heated Chinese wok.
+It is normal to see a lot of people queuing up on the street just for it.
+Hey, usually you can find the best ones by the roadside!

 Malaysian locals will likely tell you that Penang has the best Char Kway Teow in town.
-I admit that Penang has really good Char Kway Teow, but I also found some really good ones around KL.
+I agree with them too, although I have also found some really good ones around Kuala Lumpur.
 In fact, the state of Malacca has pretty decent ones, too.

 When it comes to local food, Malaysians always know where to get the best food in the country.
 If the whole nation agrees that Penang has indeed the best Char Kway Teow in town, then you need to go there and try it for yourself.

 Note: This dish is also vegetarian-friendly.
-It tastes really good even when the meat and seafood are excluded from the dish.
+It tastes really good even when served without meat or seafood.

 8. Roti Canai